Updated: Nov 23

 We rarely ever get sick in my house and I'd like to believe drinking this tea has contributed to keeping myself and my family well!

 Over the last 2 years, awareness of our family's and our own personal health has been more important than ever.
 Being raised by my grandmother, she always had a remedy for something.
 If your leg wasn't falling off, then there was no need for medicine or a doctor lol.
 As I got older I seemed to have taken on the natural healing mindset in most cases and it has worked out very well.
 I am a frequent traveler and this didn't stop a whole lot during covid.
 I personally drink this tea multiple times a week and around 3 times a day especially when Im traveling.
 It's not only is healthy for you, but taste pretty good as well.
 I am not claiming this to be some magic solution, but what I am saying is when most people around me are sick, the bug seems to always bypass me.
 I believe this to be a strong contributor to my improved immune system.
 Give it a try!
-If you enjoy this, feel free to donate to $miguelglobal on Cashapp and check out He's Got Flavor cookbook here in the store and available on Amazon.com.
+If you enjoy this, check out He's Got Flavor cookbook here in the store and available on Amazon.com.
 Thank you for your support!

 Here's What You'll Need!